linhduongtuan/skin_cnn/README.md

 ## Requirements
 #### Data
 For these examples I'm using the ISIC 2019 dataset from: [https://challenge2019.isic-archive.com/](https://challenge2019.isic-archive.com/)
-This is a publicly available curated set of >25K annotated images for eight different classes of skin lesions.
+\nThis is a publicly available curated set of >25K annotated images for eight different classes of skin lesions.

 #### Packages
 python | pytorch | torchvision | scikit-learn | tqdm